gauriiiiiiiiiiii/SemanticShelf/Technical_Doc.md

 5. Embedding model is loaded/cached.
 6. Chroma collection is opened.
 7. Reindex decision:
-- force reindex requested, or
+- Force reindex requested, or
-- collection count differs from current dataset size.
+- Collection count differs from current dataset size.
 8. If reindex needed, all book texts are embedded in batches and inserted with metadata.

 ### B. Query Lifecycle